 The basin of the fall is quite small, but it’s deep enough to dive into from the top of the falls for the real thrill seekers.
 The water is so cool and refreshing, and very welcome, after working up a sweat to reach this spectacular waterfall.

 A shot of the rapids about midway up.
-There were several rapids that looked like this along the one kilometer stretch heading up towards Tulay Na Bato Falls.
+There were several rapids that looked like this along the one-kilometre stretch heading up towards Tulay Na Bato Falls.

 A view looking up the rapids from the top of Hagdang Bato Falls.
-We stopped here and had lunch while absorbing the tranquility of the falls and surrounding forest and mountains.
+We stopped here and had lunch while absorbing the tranquillity of the falls and surrounding forest and mountains.